 The biogas plant in Bošany, Slovakia is a facility using the latest technology in energy exploitation of biodegradable waste.
 The result of the process is the production of electricity and thermal energy production and certified fertilizers.

-operates a total generation capacity of 4.3 GW through five gas-fired power plants and one coal-fired power plant in Italy, making it one of the most relevant power generation players in the country.
+operates a total generation capacity of 4,300 MW through five gas-fired power plants and one coal-fired power plant in Italy, making it one of the most relevant power generation players in the country.
 EP Produzione efficient and high-performance power stations are managed according to the highest environmental, safety and reliability standards.

-EP Produzione includes hard coal power plant Fiume Santo on the Sardinia island with 598 MW of installed capacity, which is considered to be one of the most important industrial facilities in the northwestern Sardinia.
-The company also operates five gas power plants mainly in the north of Italy – Livorno Ferraris, Ostiglia, Tavazzano and Montanaso, Trapani and Scandale power plant.
-The last power plant is managed by Ergosud, a joint venture between EPH and A2A.
+EP Produzione includes hard coal power plant Fiume Santo on the Sardinia island with around 600 MW of net installed capacity, which is considered to be one of the most important industrial facilities in the northwestern Sardinia.
+Other five gas power plants are located mainly in the north of Italy – Livorno Ferraris, Ostiglia, Tavazzano and Montanaso, Trapani and Scandale power plant.
+The last power plant is managed by Ergosud, a 50% joint venture between EPH and A2A gencogas.

-is gas-fired power station located near Plympton, Devon in South West England.
+is a CCGT (Combined Cycle Gas Turbine) power station located near Plymouth, Devon in South West England.
 Construction of the site started in 2008 and was commissioned in 2010.
 Total site capacity is 905 MW.
-High pressure steam system enables market leading efficiency (51,5%), flexible design is capable of 2-shift operation and minimum load, enhancing plant option value.
-2 to 1 configuration provides increased flexibility to National Grid for alternative services helping grid stability.
+High pressure steam system enables market leading efficiency (51.5 %), flexible design is capable of two-shift operation and minimum load, enhancing the plant´s capabilities.
+The combined cycle provides increased flexibility to National Grid for support and system services helping grid stability.

-is gas-fired power station located near Stallingborough, England.
-Total installed capacity of the power plant is 1310 MW.
-Site consist of Phase 1 and Phase 2, which are separate power plants with one combined TEC and has flexible design capable of 2-shift operation and minimum load, enhancing plant option value.
+is a gas-fired power station located near Stallingborough, England.
+Total installed capacity of the power plants is 1,365 MW.
+The site consists of two separately operated units with a flexible design capable of two-shift operation with minimum load enhancing the flexibility of the plant, similarly to Langage power plant.

-Kraftwerk Mehrum GmbH (KWM) operates a coal-fired power plant with a net output of 690 MW.
+Kraftwerk Mehrum GmbH (KWM) operates a coal-fired power plant with a net installed capacity of 690 MW.
 Mehrum is located between the cities of Hannover and Braunschweig directly on the Mittelland Canal.

 The Schkopau Plant burns lignite from the central German field and supplies electricity to the 380 kV grid and to the 110 kV grid of Deutsche Bahn and also supplies power and steam to the chemical factories of Buna Sow Leuna Olefinverbund GmbH (BSL).
 The two blocks comprising the co-generation plant can be deployed independently to maintain supply.